 Institute Activities and Advances

-Contraceptive Discovery and Development Branch (CDDB) research addresses the effects of peri- and postmenopausal hormone therapy on overall health.
+Contraception Research Branch (CRB) research addresses the effects of peri- and postmenopausal hormone therapy on overall health.

 With the National Institute on Aging, the GHDB also supports clinical trials related to the treatment of menopausal symptoms.
 Branch-supported efforts include research to estimate the mean age at menopause among American women, assess trends in the mean age at menopause overall and among various race/ethnicity subgroups, and identify factors associated with age at menopause.
 In particular, this analysis examines the possible association between contraceptive hormone usage and age at menopause.